Home Features Examples Blog About FAQ Support Sign In Sign Up

 Common questions

-Five built-in tone presets: Formal, Friendly, Humorous, Sarcastic, and Assertive.
-You can select multiple tones to blend them, create fully custom tones, or use Transcription Mode (no tones) for raw filler-stripped transcripts.
+The live demo uses five starter tone presets: Formal, Friendly, Humorous, Sarcastic, and Assertive.
+In the app, tones are fully customizable.
+You can select multiple tones to blend them, create custom tones, or use Transcription Mode for raw filler-stripped transcripts.

 SayItWrites is available on Android now, with iOS coming soon.